Cinder-dev/SurvivorBot-Spigot/README.md

 # SurvivorBot-Spigot

-## Last know compiled version was for Spigot 1.10
+## Last compiled version was for Spigot 1.10

 ### Currently being re-written in kotlin